mhvk/baseband/docs/guppi/index.rst

 time-ordered list or tuple of filenames to `~baseband.guppi.open`, which then uses |sequentialfile.open| to read or write to them as a single contiguous file.
 Unlike when writing DADA files, which have one frame per file, we must specify the number of frames in one file.
+Note that typically one does not have to pass ``PKTSIZE``, the UDP data packet size (set by the observing mode), but the sample file has small enough frames that the default of 8192 bytes is too large.
+Baseband only uses ``PKTSIZE`` to double-check the sample offset of the frame, so ``PKTSIZE`` must be set to a value such each payload, excluding overlap samples, contains an integer number of packets.

 .. |sequentialfile.open| replace:: `sequentialfile.open <baseband.helpers.sequentialfile.open>`